All Our Yesterdays (Star Trek: The Original Series): Plot

+Production

+The episode had its origins in Jean Lisette Aroeste's story outline "A Handful of Dust".
+Aroeste was a Star Trek fan without previous writing credits.

+Its title is taken from the "Tomorrow and tomorrow and tomorrow" soliloquy by the title character in Macbeth.

 Reception

 In 2015, SyFy ranked this episode as one of the top ten essential Star Trek original series Spock episodes.

 In 2016, The Hollywood Reporter rated "All Our Yesterdays" the 39th best episode of all Star Trek episodes.

-In 2016, SyFy ranked "All Our Yesterdays" as the 12th best time-travel plot of all episodes of the Star Trek franchise.
+In 2016, SyFy ranked "All Our Yesterdays" as the 12th-best time travel plot of all episodes of the Star Trek franchise.
 They point out the episode offered fresh perspective on time travel by exploring the past of an alien world, as well as an interesting exploration of the characters Kirk, Spock, and McCoy.

 A 2018 Star Trek binge-watching guide by Den of Geek, recommended this episode for featuring the trio of characters Kirk, Spock, and Bones of the original series.

 In 2019, Nerdist News included this episode on their "Best of Spock" binge-watching guide.
-They also ranked it the tenth best time travel episode of the Star Trek franchise, including the later 750+ episodes.
+They also ranked it the tenth best time travel episode from the franchise’s 53-year run.
 They note this episode for featuring Spock's travels to an ancient ice age of an alien world, and at that time his emotions are triggered by a woman and the effects of time travel.
 In the series, they remarked that normally the character does not have much emotion, so seeing the character deal with emotions provides a change of pace for the character's presentation.

 Sequels

-Author Ann C. Crispin wrote two non-canon novel sequels to this episode, titled Yesterday's Son, and Time for Yesterday.
+Author Ann C. Crispin wrote two non-canonical novel sequels to this episode, titled Yesterday's Son, and Time for Yesterday.